 Corrosion Of Conformity

-riginally named No Labels, the Hardcore crossover act Corrosion Of Conformity (a.k.a.
-C.O.C.) was formed in 1982, by Reed Mullin (drums), Woody Weatherman (guitar) and Mike Dean (bass/vocals) and Benji Shelton (vocals) and quickly became known primarily for their live shows.
+riginally named No Labels, the hardcore punk/heavy metal crossover act Corrosion Of Conformity (often shortened to C.O.C.) was formed in 1982, by Reed Mullin (drums), Woody Weatherman (guitar), Mike Dean (bass/vocals) and Benji Shelton (vocals) and quickly became known primarily for their live shows.

 Eye For An Eye (1984), their hardcore punk rock styled 20-track debut, would be the only album to feature the vocalist Eric Eycke and would be later re-released by 'Caroline Records' in 1989.
-The debut mixed Black Sabbath and Deep Purple power riffing with Hardcore speed.
-It was their next release, Animosity (1985), which featured a more Metallic style without loosing their Hardcore or aggressive feel.
+The debut mixed Black Sabbath and Deep Purple power riffing with hardcore punk speed.
+It was their next release, Animosity (1985), which featured a more metallic style without loosing their hardcore punk or aggressive feel.
 It also saw the departure of Eycke.
-Technocracy (1987) featured ex-Ugly Americans vocalist Simon Bob Sinister after the breakup of their fellow Carolina band and 'Death Records' label mates Ugly Americans replacing Aycke, and cash in on the rise of the thrash metal movement.
-Shortly later, however, the loss of Bob and Dean would lead to the band's collapse.
+The Technocracy (1987) EP featured vocalist Simon Bob Sinister after the breakup of their fellow Carolina band and 'Death Records' label mates Ugly Americans replacing Aycke, and cash in on the rise of the thrash metal movement.
+Shortly later, however, the loss of Sinister and Dean would threaten to collapse the band.

-The aptly titled, Six Songs With Mike Singing (1990), appeared to be their last, but an 11th hour reprise occurred when Mullin and Weatherman were joined by Karl Agell (ex-School Of Violence; vocals), Pepper Keenan (ex-Down/ex-Graveyard Rodeo; guitar/vocals) and Phil Swisher (bass).
+The aptly titled, Six Songs With Mike Singing 1985 (1989), appeared to be their last, but an 11th hour reprise occurred when Mullin and Weatherman were joined by Karl Agell (ex-School Of Violence; vocals), Pepper Keenan (ex-Down/ex-Graveyard Rodeo; guitar/vocals) and Phil Swisher (bass).
 Tours with D.R.I. and Danzig got them a new record deal.
 A slower, more melodic feel was added to their still heavy style.
-Blind NYC 1991 (1991) saw them adopt a more political attitude to their Hardcore sound by challenging social, political and ecological issues.
-Success with the single Vote With A Bullet (1992), and live appearances with Soundgarden brought them of age and into their finest hour, 'Columbia' used major label muscle to push it into the US top 200 giving the album mainstream attention.
+Blind (1991) saw Corrosion Of Conformity adopt a more political attitude to their sound by challenging social, political and ecological issues.
+Success with the single for Vote With A Bullet, and live appearances with Soundgarden brought them of age and into their finest hour, 'Columbia' used major label muscle to push it into the US top 200 giving the album mainstream attention.